-{\bf Fine tuning:} \begin{enumerate} \item We begin our swap sequence along the first subproblem but we stop just before we face the swap which changes the value of $P_1.$ \item Next we continue with the swap sequence of the second problem and we stop before we should perform a swap on $P_2.$ \item Now we finish the swap sequence of the first subproblem. \item After that we focus on the second subproblem.
+\goodbreak {\bf Fine tuning:} \begin{enumerate} \item We begin our swap sequence along the first subproblem but we stop just before we face the swap which changes the value of $P_1.$ \item Next we continue with the swap sequence of the second problem and we stop before we should perform a swap on $P_2.$ \item Now we finish the swap sequence of the first subproblem. \item After that we focus on the second subproblem.
 Dealing effectively with this, we need to prepare the third subproblem similarly as we did with the second one, when we were working on the first one.
-Therefore we begin the swap sequence of the third subproblem but we stop it before the first swap would be carried out on $P_3.$ \item And if now we just rename our two active subproblems as first and second subproblem, we are back to a situation, which is equivalent to the beginning of the third stage. \end{enumerate} Doing this refined algorithm we have the opportunity that at every particular moment we can control with a small number of swaps the $\hat M$ values at positions $P_i$ and $P_{i+1}$.
+Therefore we begin the swap sequence of the third subproblem but we stop it before the first swap would be carried out on $P_3.$ \item And if now we just rename our two active subproblems as first and second subproblem, we are back to a situation, which is equivalent to the beginning of the third stage. \end{enumerate}